-- Ensure that there is a daily review of the need for the indwelling urinary catheter; remove if possible. - Ensure that the connection between the indwelling urinary catheter and the drainage system is not broken except to meet clinical requirements (for example changing the bag in line with manufacturers' recommendations). - Ensure that daily meatal hygiene is performed (ensure patients are aware of their contribution in preventing urinary tract infections). - Ensure that the drainage bag is emptied when clinically indicated using a clean, disposable container for each patient. - Ensure that hand hygiene is performed immediately prior to access or manipulation of the indwelling urinary catheter (WHO Moment 2). - Ensure that the drainage bag tap is situated below the bladder level and the tap is not in contact with any surface e.g. floor. - Monitor for signs of infection, e.g. fever, pain, cloudy urine.
-Report abnormal findings - Samples are taken aseptically from the sample port when specimens are required.
+- Ensure that there is a regular review of the need for the indwelling urinary catheter; remove if possible. - Ensure that the connection between the indwelling urinary catheter and the drainage system is not broken except to meet clinical requirements (for example changing the bag in line with manufacturers' recommendations). - Ensure that daily meatal hygiene is performed (ensure individuals are aware of their contribution in preventing urinary tract infections). - Ensure that the drainage bag is emptied when clinically indicated; avoid contact of the drainage tap with any environmental surface. - Ensure that hand hygiene is performed and gloves donned immediately before access or manipulation of the indwelling urinary catheter (WHO Moment 2). - Monitor for signs of infection, e.g. fever, pain, cloudy urine.
+Report abnormal findings. - Samples are taken aseptically from the sample port when specimens are required.